School-of-Code-HQ/Clean-Code/README.md

 myName = "Ade";
 ```

+Above, we can see that the indented code belongs to the if statement.
+This tells us at a glance that the code will only run if the condition evaluates to `true`.

 ```js
 const names = ["kazeem", "chris", "Liz"];
 for (let i = 0; i < names.length; i++) {